Prohibited Weapons and Devices N.J.S.A. 2C:39-3

 What are Prohibited Weapons and Devices in New Jersey?

 Collector’s items aside, what all prohibited weapons have in common is their potential to maim or kill someone.
-For example, the stun gun, which is used to immobilize or paralyze someone with an electrical current released from the gun to a person’s body, has the potential to cause someone serious injury, including a heart attack.
-Moreover, outlawed large capacity ammunition is more than ten rounds of bullets, so fewer bullets reach their target in quick succession.
+For example, outlawed large capacity ammunition which is more than ten rounds of bullets, so fewer bullets reach their target in quick succession.
 Furthermore, automatic weapons may be owned for competitive shooting through authorized organizations, like the army.
 However, certain types of knives, brass knuckles, maces, and ammunition, like hollow nose bullets or those made to pierce body armor, for example, dum-dum bullets that expand on impact, have no recognized recreational purpose.

 Possessing Prohibited Weapons and Devices Carries Serious Penalties, including Jail Time and a Felony Conviction in NJ